 A dry mouth is one of the most common side effects people experience after using CBD.
 This side effect is also known as “cotton mouth.”

 In addition, CBD can cause your eyes to feel dry as well.
 However, this symptom is more common with THC.

 Talking to your doctor before using CBD is essential as they’ll know how it will interact with other medications you may be taking.

 For example, taking antidepressants and anti-seizure medicines with CBD can cause excessive sedation.

 Some rare side effects of CBD include vomiting, decreased appetite, weight loss, and abnormal liver function blood tests.

 Studies show that CBD has qualities that may help people cope with symptoms of depression.

-Yet, there’s still some research left to be done and determine whether it’s a guaranteed and effective method of treating depression.
+Yet, there’s still some research to be done to determine whether it’s a guaranteed and effective method of treating depression.

 If you’re interested in trying out an organic way of reducing depressive symptoms, CBD may work out for you.

 Follow our complete guide to stay in the know about its research and side effects before consulting your doctor.